Classification of Periodic Variable Stars with Novel Cyclic-Permutation Invariant Neural Networks: Introduction

-While the compact phase-space light-curve representation (i.e., period-folding) has been widely adapted in the aforementioned studies, none of the canonical neural networks used therein guarantees the same prediction under phase-shifts, or cyclic-permutations, of the same period-folded light curve.
+While the compact phase-space (i.e., period-folded) light-curve representation has been widely adapted in the aforementioned studies, none of the neural networks used therein guarantees the same prediction under phase-shifts, or cyclic-permutations, of the same period-folded light curve.
 Since the initial-phase of the phase-space sequence is experimentally determined and exogenous to the physical origin of the variability, it could be seen as a nuisance parameter which should not affect classification.
-In the limit where a classification task is non-trivial---either due to the inherent difficulty of class separability, or insufficient or low signal-to-noise data---some degree of domain knowledge can be injected into the network architecture through known symmetries and conservation laws \citep{2019RvMP...91d5002C,mattheakis_physical_2020}.
+In the limit where a classification task is non-trivial---either due to the inherent difficulty of class separability or low signal-to-noise data---some degree of domain knowledge can, in principle, be injected into the network architecture through known symmetries and conservation laws \citep{2019RvMP...91d5002C,mattheakis_physical_2020}.
 Neural networks for computer vision tasks, for example, have been developed that are scale, rotation, and translation invariant \citep{2015arXiv150602025J}.
 Specialised networks for particle physics inference preserve known properties of quantum chromodynamics \citep{2019JHEP...01..057L}.
-For periodic time series, invariance to cyclic-permutation could be implemented in the network architecture to improve performance.
+For periodic time series, we seek a network architecture with built-in invariance to cyclic-permutation to improve performance.

-In this work, we present cyclic-permutation invariant convolutional networks.
+Here, we present cyclic-permutation invariant convolutional networks.
 We describe specific implementations with 1-D residual convolutional networks (ResNets), and with dilated 1-D convolutional networks (TCN) that have been shown to achieve state-of-the-art for a variety of sequence modeling tasks \citep{bai_empirical_2018}.
 The cyclic-permutation invariant network is descried in Section \ref{sec:method}, whereas the variable star datasets used in benchmarking the invariant network against previous methods are discussed in Section \ref{sec:data}.
 Finally, the performance of the invariant networks in various scenarios are discussed in Section \ref{sec:results}.
 To facilitate applications of the cyclic-permutation invariant networks, we are releasing code at \url{https://github.com/kmzzhang/periodicnetwork}.